Buffalo Soldier tragedy of 1877: Historical marker

-The Nolan Expedition route received a historic marker in 1972.
+The Nolan Expedition Route received a historic marker in 1972.

 On July 1, 2008, Texas placed a new historical marker to honor the men of the "Buffalo Soldier Tragedy of 1877."
-Markers were placed for the four fallen soldiers of Company A, 10th Cavalry at Morton Memorial Cemetery.
-The cemetery is not their burial site, though.
-The Cochran County Historical Commission had applied for the marker and headstones of the fallen, and money was collected from the community.
-No mention was made of the death of the white bison hunter.
-Four additional cenotaph memorials to the 4 Buffalo soldiers are in the San Antonio National Cemetery.
+Markers were placed for the four fallen soldiers of Company A, 10th Cavalry at Morton Memorial Cemetery, but the cemetery is not their burial site.
+The Cochran County Historical Commission had applied for markers and headstones for the fallen, and money was collected from the community, without mention of the death of the fallen white buffalo hunter.
+Four additional cenotaph memorials to the four buffalo soldiers are in the San Antonio National Cemetery.